nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/requesting-promotion-to-centre-manager-role/index.md

 >
 > Our Trust has chosen to be a pilot site for one of these nursing self assessments - "**Step 1 Proficiencies - National Proficiency Framework for Registered Nurses in Adult Critical Care"**
 >
 > As the Clinical Centre Manager, I will be overseeing the pilot and am contacting you to request promotion to a Centre Manager role within the platform (this will take <5 mins to action).
-[You can find a step-by-step guide on how to do this here. ](http://nhs-step1-training.netlify.app/user-guide/non-clinical-centre-managers)
+You can find a step-by-step guide on how to do this here: [http://nhs-step1-training.netlify.app/user-guide/non-clinical-centre-managers ](http://nhs-step1-training.netlify.app/user-guide/non-clinical-centre-managers)
 >
 > **What will this mean for you:**
 >